Eilon Morris

-Eilon Morris is a composer, teacher and performer based in West Yorkshire, working across the UK and internationally.
+Eilon is a composer, teacher and performer based in West Yorkshire, working across the UK and internationally.
 He is the author of Rhythm in Acting and Performance (Methuen Drama, 2017), a seminal work exploring the relationship between rhythm, movement, and performance.

 Eilon Morris headshot